CiscoDevNet/intersight-powershell/docs/Initialize-IntersightCrdCustomResource.md

 ```

 ### -DcLauncher
-Type of custom resource or &apos;kind&apos; in K8s.
+The type of custom resource in Kubernetes.

 ```yaml
 Type: string